Forecasting the Future with Yesterday's Climate: Temperature Bias in AI Weather and Climate Models: Results

 \subsection{Weather Models}

-We find that at 2-day and 9-day lead times, FourCastNet and Pangu both produce forecasts of 2020-2025 boreal winter land temperatures that are too cold relative to ERA5 (Figure \ref{fig:figure1_fourcast_pangu_cold_bias}).
+We find that at 2-day and 9-day lead times, FourCastNet and Pangu both produce forecasts of 2020-2025 boreal winter land temperatures that are too cold relative to ERA5 (Figure \ref{fig:figure1_fourcast_pangu_cold_bias}), a pattern that holds across lead times (Figure S1).
 While both models are cold, FourCastNet is colder than Pangu with global mean differences of -0.35 K and -0.45 K compared to -.26 K and -.07 K for 2-day and 9-day leads respectively.
 Moreover, this cold bias is distributed nearly globally, with the exception of Asia in Pangu's 9-day lead forecasts.

 In fact, the temperatures generated by FourCastNet and Pangu for 2020-2025 more closely resemble temperatures from 15-20 years earlier (Figure \ref{fig:figure2_fourcast_pangu_lagging_climate}b-e).
-For some regions, like the Eastern U.S. (25°N to 42°N and 70°W to 95W°W), this bias is even more pronounced, with the model's forecasts most closely resembling ERA5 temperatures from 20-25 years earlier.
+For some regions, like the Eastern U.S. (25°N to 42°N and 70°W to 95°W), this bias is even more pronounced, with the model's forecasts most closely resembling ERA5 temperatures from 20-25 years earlier.
 This suggests these models may be struggling to fully generalize to 2020-2025 which lies beyond their training data's climate, which is centered about 25 years prior.
 We compare these models' lagging climate to that generated by a 9-day persistence forecast (Figure \ref{fig:figure2_fourcast_pangu_lagging_climate}a).
 We find that a persistence forecast shows essentially matching mean temperatures to the prediction period of 2020-2025.
-While this is perhaps unsurprising, as a 9-day persistence forecast shares roughly 90\% of its data with the ERA5 truth data, it highlights that a much simpler prediction model can offer a more temporally consistent mean climate than FourCastNet and Pangu.
+While this is perhaps unsurprising, as a 9-day persistence forecast shares roughly 90\% of its data with the ERA5 truth data{most of the ERA5 persistence forecasts are the same data as the ground truth ERA5 data}, it highlights that a much simpler prediction model can offer a more temporally consistent mean climate than FourCastNet and Pangu.